 The foundation of a raised garden bed is commonly concrete, but some types make use of timbers, stones, or wood.
 The enclosures are made of wood, which you can customize to have wide flat top edges to sit on.
 Irrigation comes in the form of drip irrigation, a soaker hose, sprinklers, or manually through hand watering or wicking.

-Now, let’s get into what to put on bottom of raised garden bed.
+Now, let’s get into what to put on the bottom of the raised garden bed.
 If you’re a novice gardener, you probably don’t have the resources right away to construct raised garden beds made of concrete or timber.
 It’s good to start small, so you can figure things out as you go along and develop your skills.
 For beginners, placing a thick sheet of cardboard on your raised bed bottom will be effective.
 A cardboard sheet that measures 1.2 to 1.5 cm can work.
-Cardboard is a great first step since you can easily find it, and it's light enough to handle on your own.
+Cardboard is a great first step since you can easily find it, and it’s light enough to handle on your own.
 The material also allows for good and gradual drainage.
 They can last for a couple of years and are easily replaceable.
-This is a good material to consider when looking for what to put on bottom of raised garden bed.
+This is a good material to consider when looking for what to put on the bottom of the raised garden bed.

-You may find in your local hardware store and home improvement stores.
+You may find it in your local hardware store and home improvement stores.
 These can be used as well, especially for indoor raised beds.
 A fabric bottom also allows aeration for roots, or so that roots can grow deeper, which results in more robust plants.

 Maintaining A Raised Garden Bed

 You will need to focus on, especially on your raised garden bed’s drainage system.
 You do not want your soil to become water-logged or heavy because this will also affect the bottom of your raised garden bed.
 If your plants are already mature, a good way to check if your soil is water-logged is to let the top of your soil dry, then dig down six inches to see how well it retains moisture.